LorisSigrist/mandelbrot-explorer/README.md

 On Desktop it is basically always at 60+ fps.

 If you just want a still image, specify the frozen attribute to turn off all interactivity, causing no rerenders (unless attributes change).

+If you want to keep interactivty, but have performance issues, try these steps:

+    1. Reduce number of iterations
+    2.Shrink Explorer Area